Our network of 12 Water Services Committees (WSCs) are the voice of our customers.

 GMW also has water and flood district committees.
 This includes the Loddon Water Districts WSC, representing domestic and stock customers in the Loddon Valley Irrigation district and the Loch Garry Flood Protection District WSC.

 The flood protection district comes into action when the height of the Goulburn River at Shepparton exceeds 10.36 metres and the operation of Loch Garry is required.

-For more information about our Water Services Committees refer to our Water Services Committee Operating Rules.
+For more information about our Water Services Committees refer to our Water Services Committee Operating Rules, PDF.

 To find your local Water Services Committee refer to our Water Services Committee locations.